paaaer/plane-radar-esp-home/README.md

 ## Features

 ### Radar display
-Rings, crosshairs, compass labels, and per-aircraft dots with callsign + flight level, redrawn every 5 seconds.
+Dark green rings, crosshairs, and compass labels on a black background, with aircraft rendered as red triangles and white speed vectors, redrawn every 5 seconds.

 ### Facing-direction rotation
 If the device isn't physically pointed north, set the **Facing Direction** entity to the compass heading you're facing (read it off your phone's compass app, e.g. `240` if you're looking southwest).
 The firmware computes the screen rotation as `(360 − facing) mod 360` and rotates the whole compass rose and every aircraft position so the sky in front of you is at the top of the screen.
 Aircraft bearings themselves stay true — only the on-screen orientation changes.